ChloeMcFarlane/bigInt/README.md

-This project addressea the limitations of Java's int data type for large integer representation by creating a BigInt class.
+This project addresses the limitations of Java's int data type for large integer representation by creating a BigInt class.
 I've designed a system to store and manipulate non-negative integers with up to 20 digits using an array-based digit representation